The Lightning Class is Accepting Applications for the 2019 Boat Grant Program!

 There are over 100 active fleets worldwide with 80 in the United States and Canada alone.
 There are at least 10 regattas a year with 40 or more boats in just the Eastern half of the US.

-Last year the North American Championships saw some of the toughest competition ever with 75 sailors competing in Wrightsville Beach, North Carolina.
+There will be lots of racing opportunities this summer with the North American's being held at the Buffalo Canoe Club.
+We are expecting a Last year the North American Championships saw some of the toughest competition ever with 75 sailors competing in Wrightsville Beach, North Carolina.
 This year, the NAs are in San Diego.

 Your Friends and Coaches Have Raced the Lightning!

 Many former college sailors like yourselves have benefitted from all the Lightning Class offers.
 Sailors like Chris Segerblom, Mitch Hall, Clinton Hayes, Ben Spector, Caroline Patten, Will Brown, Sam Stokes, Gordon Wolcott and Sarah Somes; just to name a handful, have all raced Lightnings as a result of the Boat Grant Program.